 - Gently add mixture to a pre-greased loaf tin or use a loaf liner.
 Top with a split banana and sprinkle the sugar over it.

-- Bake in the middle of the oven for 50 minutes or until a skewer comes out clean.
+- Bake in the middle of the oven on 160c for 20 minutes, hiring up to 180c for a further 30 minutes or until a skewer comes out clean.